jsuchenia/elasticsearch-prometheus-metrics/README.md

 # prometheus-metrics plugin for ElasticSearch [![Build Status](https://travis-ci.org/jsuchenia/elasticsearch-prometheus-metrics.svg?branch=master)](https://travis-ci.org/jsuchenia/elasticsearch-prometheus-metrics)

-[Elasticsearch](https://www.elastic.co/products/elasticsearch) exporter plugin will return internal status data in [Prometheus](https://prometheus.io) format for monitoring purposes.
-It can deliver basic information about cluster, indices and JVM status.
+[Elasticsearch](https://www.elastic.co/products/elasticsearch) exporter plugin returns internal status data in a [Prometheus](https://prometheus.io) metrics format for monitoring and alerting purposes.
+It can deliver basic information about cluster, indices and JVM status in an asynchronous way.
 Just add it as a target endpoint and start collecting data from the internal status metrics of elasticsearch database.

 ## Installation
 To install this plugin just add it into your version of ES.
 Example for *0.7.0* version for *ES 6.1.1*: